Granta: Rebirth

+As of 2023, Granta's circulation is 23,000.
+In the 164th issue Sigrid Rausing, who had served as editor since 2013, announced she would turn over editorship to Thomas Meaney with the Autumn issue of 2023.

 Ownership

 In 1994, Rea Hederman, owner of The New York Review of Books, took a controlling stake in the magazine.
 In October 2005, control of the magazine was bought by Sigrid Rausing.
+Rausing established the Granta Trust in 2019 as the owner of the magazine.

 Granta Books

 In 1989, then-editor Buford founded Granta Books.
 Granta's stated aim for its book publishing imprint is to publish work that "stimulates, inspires, addresses difficult questions, and examines intriguing periods of history."
 Owner Sigrid Rausing has been vocal about her goal to maintain these standards for both the magazine and the book imprint, telling the Financial Times, "[Granta] will not publish any books that could not potentially be extracted in the magazine.
 We use the magazine as a yardstick for our books....
 We are no longer going to look at what sells as a sort of argument, because it seemed to me that we were in danger of losing our inventiveness about what we wanted to do."
 Authors recently published by Granta Books include Michael Collins, Simon Gray, Anna Funder, Tim Guest, Caspar Henderson, Louise Stern and Olga Tokarczuk.

-When Rausing purchased Granta, she brought with her the publishing imprint Portobello Books.
-Granta Books and Portobello Books are distributed by The Book Service in the UK.
+When Rausing purchased Granta, she brought with her the publishing imprint Portobello Books, founded in 2005; as of January 2019 the Portobello Books imprint was closed, with all its contracted authors thereafter published under the Granta Books imprint.
+Granta Books are distributed by The Book Service in the UK.
 Granta Books are distributed by Ingram Publisher Services in the US.